 Pull out all the filling ingredients: potatoes, carrots, turnip, cauliflower, spring onions, oatmeal, fresh parsley, salt, and pepper.

-Peel and dice the potatoes, carrots, and turnip, and chop the cauliflower and spring onions.
-Add all the filling ingredients into a large pot and just barely cover the veggies with water.
+- Peel and dice the potatoes, carrots, and turnip, and chop the cauliflower and spring onions.
+Add all the filling ingredients into a large pot and just barely cover the veggies with water. (image 1)

-Bring the mixture to a boil and cook for 10 minutes, stirring occasionally.
-Thoroughly drain the veggies, reserving any leftover cooking liquid to use as vegetable stock.
-Allow to cool.
+- Bring the mixture to a boil and cook for 10 minutes, stirring occasionally, then allow the veggies to cool.
+Thoroughly drain if desired. (image 2)

-Gradually add enough water to bring the ingredients together to form a smooth dough.
-Knead a few times, then use immediately or chill for later.
+- Gradually add enough water to bring the ingredients together to form a smooth dough.
+Knead a few times, then use immediately or chill for later. (image 4)

-Top the filling with the pastry and brush with beaten egg.
-Crimp the edges, decorate with scraps of pastry, and cut a few vent holes in the top.
+- Top the filling with the pastry and brush with beaten egg.
+Crimp the edges, decorate with scraps of pastry, and cut a few vent holes in the top. (image 6)

-Bake at 400 F for about 30 minutes, until the pastry is nicely browned.
-Allow to cool for at least 15 minutes before serving.
+- Bake at 400°F for about 30 minutes, until the pastry is nicely browned.
+Allow to cool for at least 15 minutes before serving. (image 7)

 Expert Tips